IssueCy/PBs-Tracker/README.md

 - **Data Backup and Transfer**: Export your data in a downloadable file format to transfer to another device or keep a backup.

 ### How to Use
-1. **Add a New PB**: Use the form provided in the app to enter a new personal best time for an event.
-2. **View or Edit PBs**: Review all saved times and update them if you improve your performance.
-3. **Export Data**: Download your data as a file that can be imported back into the app on another device.
+- On Chrome, while on the homepage of the app, click the three dots in the top right corner, then click on "Add to home screen"

 ### Data Privacy
 PB's Tracker stores data locally on your device.
 There are no external servers or databases involved, meaning that your personal bests and other data remain private and are only accessible on the device where they were saved.
+You have the freedom to delete all your data at any time.

 ---